Use the Lexology Navigator tool to compare the answers in this article with those from 20+ other jurisdictions.

 - gather certain evidence for which the arbitral tribunal has no authority – that is, examining witnesses, compelling witnesses to attend the hearing, ordering document disclosure and requesting legal assistance by a foreign court (Code of Civil Procedure Section 602).

-Can the local courts assist in choosing arbitrators?
-If a party fails to appoint an arbitrator or the parties fail to agree on a sole arbitrator, either party may request the court to choose an arbitrator (Code of Civil Procedure Section 587(2)(1) and (4)).
+If a party fails to appoint an arbitrator or the parties fail to agree on a sole arbitrator, either party may request the court to appoint an arbitrator (Code of Civil Procedure Section 587(2)(1) and (4)).
 Similarly, the court may appoint an arbitrator on the request of a party if several parties fail to jointly appoint an arbitrator or if the appointment cannot be made for other reasons (Code of Civil Procedure Sections 587(5) and (6)).

 In the past, Austrian courts have been reluctant to extend the scope of an arbitration agreement to non-signatories.
 However, arbitration agreements have been extended to legal successors and third-party beneficiaries.
 Thus far, there have been no court decisions on the application of the group of companies doctrine and with regard to the existing body of case law, its seems highly unlikely that the Supreme Court would uphold an application of the doctrine.